Is Silver Undervalued? 3 Reasons it Could Be

 So is silver undervalued?

-As is often the case in the resource sector, it depends who you ask.
+As is usually the case in the resource sector, when looking for an answer to the question “is silver undervalued?” it depends on who you ask.
 While there are compelling reasons to believe that the answer is “yes,” not everyone shares that opinion.
 It’s up to investors to do their research and make the choices that are best for them.

 This is an updated version of an article originally published by the Investing News Network in 2016.